-At 31 March 2018, the group classified three statutory entities as well as the relevant element of Yorkshire Water Services as held for sale, in connection with the withdrawal from the non-household retail market.
-The nature of the sale has since changed; the businesses themselves will not be sold, only identified assets.
-Other assets and liabilities will be retained by the group.
+During 2017/18, the group classified the relevant element of Yorkshire Water Services as held for sale, in connection with the withdrawal from the non-household retail market.
+The nature of the sale has since changed; there will no longer be a share sale, instead specific assets from those components will be sold.
 As a result, the components have not been classified as held for sale or a discontinued operation in the current year.